tj5miniop/tj5os/README.md

 # THESE IMAGES ARE STILL IN A PROTOTYPING PHASE -
 # I'M HOPING TO INCLUDE MANY IMAGES (KDE,GNOME,BLUEFIN (ALL WITH -VM IMAGES WITH VIRT-MANAGER ADDED ON TOP))

+## Hyperion is an upcoming project of mine which will serve as a large repository with everything I need for my main systems to run.
+There will be generalised (non-configured) images with extra tweaks on top.
+The 'special' images will aim to prvoide a better out-of-box experience for certain devices (eg AMD GPU systems may have a special AMD image, NVIDIA will have their own NVIDIA image)

 # Purpose

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project: